Neave looked down at his feet. Then back to the mirrors. Then back again at his feet.

 Neave clicked his tongue and expended his life force.

 This wasn’t the problem Neave was having right now.
 The thing that was making it difficult for Neave was just timing.
-True strikes happened when one perfectly, or close to perfectly matched the free movement of qi through their body to the movement of their spirit.
-Well, Neave had to replicate that feat, which was accomplished through no small amount of luck, mind you, while also focusing on timing the attack properly against his opponent.
+True strikes happened when one perfectly, or close to perfectly, matched the free movement of qi through their body to the movement of their spirit.
+Well, Neave had to replicate that feat, which was accomplished through no small amount of luck, mind you, while also focusing on timing the attack correctly against his opponent.

-And this wasn’t particularly easy.
+This wasn’t particularly easy.